tangentsoft/pidp8i/src/cc8/README.md

 <a id="limitations"></a>
-### Known Limitations
+### Known Limitations of the OS/8 CC8 Compiler

-Much of what you understand as "C" does not work in our dialect:
+Much of what you understand as "C" does not work in the dialect understood by the OS/8 version of the compiler:

 1. The language is typeless in that everything is a 12 bit integer and any variable/array can interpreted as `int`, `char` or pointer.
 All